 Nothing is more awkward than trying to have sex on a top bunk.
 I’m not saying I haven’t done it.
 I’m just saying it’s pretty awkward.
 You both have to climb up to the top.
 You both have to worry about not moving so much you fall over the side.
 Your pants and her bra will inevitably fall and end up on the floor.
 Or on the mate sleeping below you.
 And there’s no where to drape a towel or sheet to give yourself the illusion of privacy.
 The top bunk in a hostel room is the worst place to have sex.

 3. Needing to Use the Bathroom

 You’ve climbed up to the top of your bunk and you’ve tucked yourself in for the night: then you realize you need to take a piss.
-So you have to untuck yourself and climb all the way back down to get to the bathroom.
+So you have to untuck yourself and climb all the way back down to get to the bathroom or risk pissing your bed and the guy sleeping below you.
 On the bottom bunk you just have to sit up and go, there’s barely any effort there.
 It’s even worse when you’re drunk and need to pee every ten minutes.
 Or when you catch a case of the dreaded Delhi Belly and need to haul ass to the can in constant rotation.
 Those extra seconds spent climbing down the ladder can hurt.
 Hurt bad.
 Trust me.

 4. When You Forget Something in Your Locker

 We’ve all been there.
 You climb up to the top bunk, ready to call it an afternoon, and then you realize you left your phone in your locker.
 So you climb back down, retrieve your phone, and climb back up…only to realize you don’t have your charger.